Panama Canal: Lock size

 For its first century, the width and length of ships that may transit the canal was limited by the Pedro Miguel Locks; their draft by the canal's minimum 41.2 ft depth; and their height by the main span of the Bridge of the Americas at Balboa.
 Ships built to those limits are known as Panamax vessels.
 A Panamax cargo ship typically has a deadweight tonnage (DWT) of 65,000–80,000 tons, but its actual cargo is restricted to about 52,500 tons because of the canal's draft restrictions within the canal.
 The longest ship ever to transit the canal was the San Juan Prospector (now Marcona Prospector), an ore-bulk-oil carrier that is 973 ft long with a beam of 106 ft.

 Initially the locks at Gatun were designed to be 28.5 m wide.
 In 1908, the United States Navy requested that the width be increased to at least 36 m to allow the passage of large warships.
 A compromise was made and the locks were built 33.53 m wide.
 Each lock is 320 m long, with the walls ranging in thickness from 15 m at the base to 3 m at the top.
 The central wall between the parallel locks at Gatun is 18 m thick and over 24 m high.
 The steel lock gates measure an average of 2 m thick, 19.5 m wide, and 20 m high.

 Panama Canal pilots were initially unprepared to handle the flight decks of aircraft carriers, which protrude beyond the hull on either side of the ship.
 When made her first trip through the Gatun Locks in 1928, the ship knocked over all the concrete lamp posts along the canal.

 In 2016, a decade-long expansion project created larger locks, allowing bigger ships to transit through deeper and wider channels.
 The allowed dimensions of ships using these locks increased by 25 percent in length, 51 percent in beam, and 26 percent in draft, as defined by Neopanamax metrics.

 Tolls

-Roll-on/roll-off ships, such as this one at Miraflores locks, are among the largest ships to pass through the canal.

 As with a toll road, vessels transiting the canal must pay tolls.
 Tolls for the canal are set by the Panama Canal Authority and are based on vessel type, size, and the type of cargo.